Business Services Searches

 What does UCC mean?

 UCC stands for Uniform Commercial Code.
-It is a comprehensive set of statutes created to provide uniformity in business laws and consumer credit transactions among the states.
+It is a uniform law that governs commercial transactions, including sales of goods, secured transactions and negotiable instruments.
+It is a comprehensive set of statutes created to provide consistency among the states.
 It is called a uniform law because the same law exists in many states.

 What is a UCC-1?